Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 Which is the Best Payment Option?

 There are limited ways of making payments for the installation of solar panels.
-The most important thing to consider is the duration you plan to stay in your home and your budget.
+The most important things to consider are the duration of your stay in your home and your budget.

 The three modes of payment are cash, loan, and leasing.